Bashir May Be Out, But Sudanese Protesters With 'Eye On The Prize' Won't Budge

 "What is clear is that there has not been a clear break from the old regime," Murithi Mutiga, deputy project director for the Horn of Africa at the International Crisis Group told NPR's Halima Gikandi.
 "And what we know is that what the military says and what the military does can be quite different."

-This latest round of protests initially ignited late last year in response to economic woes, before spreading and turning political, culminating in the military's removal of al-Bashir.
+This latest round of protests initially ignited late last year in response to economic woes, before spreading and turning political, culminating in the military's removal of Bashir.

 The lead-up to his ouster was not entirely smooth.
 The United Kingdom, Norway, the United States and Canada issued a joint statement in January calling for the immediate release of political activists, protesters and journalists detained without charge.
-And international human rights groups have raised the alarm about scores of people reportedly killed in the months before al-Bashir's ouster.
+And international human rights groups have raised the alarm about scores of people reportedly killed in the months before Bashir's ouster.

 On Sunday, the U.S. Embassy in Khartoum issued another joint statement expressing support for the protesters and appealing for peace.
 "Sudan needs an orderly transition to civilian rule leading to elections in a reasonable time frame."